 Over time, eBay members develop a Feedback profile, or reputation, based on other people's comments and ratings.
 The Feedback score is one of the most important pieces of a Feedback profile.
 The Feedback score is the number in parentheses next to someone's user ID.
 The score also located at the top of someone's Feedback profile.

 For each transaction, buyers and sellers can choose to rate each other by leaving Feedback.
 Buyers can leave a positive, negative, or a neutral rating, plus a short comment.
 Sellers can leave a positive rating and a short comment.

 We use these ratings to determine Feedback scores.
 In most cases, members receive:

 What if I buy multiple items from the same seller or sell multiple items to the same buyer?

-You should leave Feedback for each sale.
-However, we calculate the other member's Feedback score differently depending on whether the sales occurred in the same week.
+Leave Feedback for each sale.
+Keep in mind that we calculate the Feedback score differently depending on whether the sales occurred in the same week.
 For Feedback purposes, we define a week as Monday through Sunday, Pacific Time.

 If the sales occurred in different weeks